Natrox/IceNet/README.md

 // Do not delete newPacket!
 ```

-More examples can be found within the examples folder.
+More examples can be found within the examples folder (psuedocode).

 Future
 ======